openspending/fiscal-data-package/spec/index.md

         "labelfor": "..."
       },

-      // Other attributes may be REQUIRED, depending on the dimensionType.
+      // Other attributes may be required, depending on the dimensionType.
 See the "Dimension types" section.
       "code": {
         "source": "class_code"
       }